Spanish songs for kids, that families can enjoy together

 We hope you love our playlists of Spanish songs for kids!
 Let us know if you can suggest any other family friendly Spanish songs for kids that you love!
 We are always looking for Spanish children’s songs to add to the list!

 Author: Ana Calabrese is a native Spanish speaker raising bilingual-bicultural kids in the U.S. She promotes bilingualism and the Spanish language with children, through the use of songs, movement and fun.
-Find Ana’s original songs for Spanish learners on Amazon, iTunes and Google Play.
-Download lyrics, tips, and activities on her website & follow on Instagram.
+Find Ana’s original songs on Amazon, iTunes and Google Play.
+Download lyrics, tips, & activities on her website & follow on Instagram.